DigasNikas/lenskit-app-rec/README.md

 engine.
 It is prepared to run a Item-Item Colaborative Filtering algorithm querying by item instead of user.
 To run Aptoide's extensive dataset several objects had to be serialized so memory is not an issue.
-To speed up the training and the testing some parallelization has been done so it can take the most of the hardware.
+To speed up the training and the testing some parallelization has been done so it can take the most out of the hardware.

 The algorithm configuration is at the basket.groovy file, where we set every parameter required to run.